 Important Disclaimer About Settlement Estimates

-This calculator provides a general estimate based on the information entered and common factors that influence Michigan accident claims.
-Actual settlement amounts depend on medical evidence, insurance policy limits, liability findings, and the seriousness of the injuries involved.
+This calculator provides a general estimate based on the information entered and common factors that affect Michigan accident claims.
+Actual case value depends on medical evidence, insurance policy limits, liability findings, and the seriousness of the injuries involved.

-The estimate generated by this tool is intended for informational purposes only and does not determine legal entitlement to compensation.
-A full evaluation of a car accident case requires a detailed review of medical records, insurance coverage, and the specific facts surrounding the crash.
+The estimate is for informational purposes only and does not determine legal entitlement to compensation.
+A real case evaluation requires a closer review of the medical records, insurance coverage, and facts of the crash.
+You can also compare this estimate with our guide on the average car accident settlement in Michigan to see how real payout ranges and examples may differ by injury type and case facts.

 Talk to a Michigan Car Accident Lawyer About Your Case

-A calculator can provide a rough estimate, but the true value of a Michigan car accident claim depends on medical evidence, insurance coverage, liability, and the long term impact of injuries.
+A calculator can provide a rough estimate, but the true value of a Michigan car accident claim depends on medical evidence, insurance coverage, liability, and the long-term impact of the injuries.

 How accurate is a car accident settlement calculator?